 ‘All advertising must be legal, decent, honest and truthful and respect the principles of fair competition so that the public can have confidence in advertising.’

 Advertising Standards Code 2018

-You may have begun wondering whether your own Social Media advertising meets the guidelines or don’t know how to check or what to do.
+You may have begun wondering whether your own digital marketing and Social Media advertising meets the guidelines or don’t know how to check or what to do.

-To answer that concern, we have drawn up some examples of common problems with Social Media ads and the learnings from them.
+To answer that concern, Marketing Minds have drawn up some examples of common problems with Social Media ads and the learnings from them.
 Hopefully, this will also give you a broader understanding of how to navigate the social media advertising space by staying on the right side of the law.

 First off, let’s establish a baseline: the NZ ASA has a Code of Conduct which they say applies to “all advertisements in any media”.
 The key part to remember the code (at least for how it applies to Social media) is that advertising needs to be honest.

 Keep in mind the ASA is a self-regulatory organization, so its Code of Conduct is more of a good business standard rather than a legal mandate, but we still recommend you follow it.

 Social Media Content Creation and the Code